hpcc-systems/Deprecated-covid19/Readme.md

 This system was built around a Production Data Lake Architecture (see [Data Lake Whitepaper](https://hpccsystems.com/End_to_End_Data_Lake_Management_Whitepaper)) allowing incremental value extraction, easy incorporation of new data sources, and rapid transition to production.

 The goal of the project is to provide unique insights into the state and progress of the pandemic for each reporting location.
 This system is for the benefit of researchers, health workers, government agencies, and the general public.
 Data is presented in a balanced, digestable form, allowing individuals sufficient information and context to make reasonable decisions, rather than relying on news sources that are often sensationalized or politicised.
 It includes a "Hot Spots" module that identifies locations (e.g. Countries, States, Regions, Counties) that are experiencing the worst outbreaks at the current time.
 This could potentially aid in triage for various health organizations around the world.

+With user-friendly interface and informative infection indicators, HPCC Systems Covid-19 Tracker is released to the public https://covid19.hpccsystems.com.

 # Background